Gnkgo/summaries/SPCA/Important.md

 Virtual address space - pagesize + PTE size

 **False Sharing** Poor performance when on different processors -> flush whole cache eventough they didn't need the same location.
 Good performance when on same processor

+**Number of misses** Two arrays map to the same cache line, if address % cachesize is the same.
+Then you would have 100% cache misses

 ## Parallel Programming
 ### Solving ABA problem
 - Harard Pointers